 The town stretches over the green hills of the Apennines between Tuscany and Emilia-Romagna, along the Bidente river valley, at the heart of the ‘Parco delle Foreste Casentinesi, Monte Falterona and Campigna’.

-Surrounded by the greenery of the ‘Parco Nazionale delle Foreste Casentinesi’, of which it hosts the headquarters and a Visitor Centre, the territory of Santa Sofia offers visitors fascinating natural places, such as the Campigna forest and the artificial basin of the Ridracoli dam.
+Surrounded by the greenery of the ‘Parco Nazionale delle Foreste Casentinesi’, of which it hosts one of the headquarters and a Visitor Centre, the territory of Santa Sofia offers visitors fascinating natural places, such as the Campigna forest and the artificial basin of the Ridracoli dam.
 A town of good living for the quality of its food, and the search for a harmonious and environmentally-friendly lifestyle, Santa Sofia is one of the Slow Towns.